clojure/clojure-clr/docs/jank-test-suite-initial-run-results.md

 `java.math.BigDecimal` is defined by the JVM.
 We can look at its doc:

 > Returns a BigDecimal whose value is the integer part of (this / divisor).
 Since the integer part of the exact quotient does not depend on the rounding mode, the rounding mode does not affect the values returned by this method.
 The preferred scale of the result is (this.scale() - divisor.scale()).
 An ArithmeticException is thrown if the integer part of the exact quotient needs more than mc.precision digits.
+(DONE!)

 For ClojureCLR, it defines its own `BigDecimal` class.
 We can look at the source.
 Bizarrely, or perhaps just ironically, I took the implementation of `DivideInteger` from the OpenJDK algorithm!